All Mule Deer Hunts Currently Booked Full Through 2024

 Mule deer/Antelope combination hunts are very popular among our hunters and allow you to experience two great types of hunt on a single trip.
 Generally, you’ll focus on the deer in the morning and evenings and hunt antelope during the middle of the day.

 Rifle mule deer hunts are generally spot and stalk style hunts as well.
 We spend a great deal of time glassing big rocky, brushy drainages and sage brush hills.
 We will see a lot of animals on this hunt, the average deer harvested will score between 150-165″ but we often see and harvest deer that are much larger.
 We hunt for mature deer, generally 24-26″ wide 4×4 mule deer.
 No mule deer does will be harvested.
 The Wyoming hunts will take place in October, while the Montana hunts take place in late October and November during the rut.
-These deer hunts book up extremely fast, generally more than a year in advance and they all require 1 preference point to draw the tag in Wyoming.
-The Montana tag is a general deer license and has exceptionally high drawing odds.
+These deer hunts book up extremely fast, generally more than a year in advance and they all require 1+ preference point to draw the tag in Wyoming.
+The Montana tag is a general deer license and will currently take 2 points to guarantee a draw.

 If you’re interested in an exciting hunt that offers a great opportunity to harvest a nice Wyoming or Montana mule deer, contact Big Horn Outfitters today.